Pavan8374/pethub/README.md

-# Virtual Pet Sanctuary
+# Pet Hub

-Welcome to the Virtual Pet Sanctuary, a web application designed to provide a unique and engaging experience for pet enthusiasts.
+Welcome to the Pet Hub, a web application designed to provide a unique and engaging experience for pet enthusiasts.
 Our platform allows users to explore, adopt, and nurture virtual pets, creating a fun and interactive environment for all ages.

 ## Live Demo

-Check out the live version of our website here: [Virtual Pet Sanctuary](https://virtual-pet-sanctuary-7d8h.vercel.app/)
+Check out the live version of our website here: [Pet Hub](https://pethub-tan.vercel.app/)

 ## Overview

-The Virtual Pet Sanctuary is more than just a pet adoption platform; it's a community for pet lovers.
+The Pet Hub is more than just a pet adoption platform; it's a community for pet lovers.
 Our mission is to raise awareness about the joys and responsibilities of pet ownership while providing a virtual space for users to experience the companionship of pets.

 ### Why Virtual Pets?